btrungvo/word-game-NLP/README.md

 * Game ends when the word is fully revealed or the attempts remains reaches 0.
 * Player choose input hidden word and let the AI guess.

-## Current Model - Model1
+## Current Bot Options
-Using ngrams model from NLP
+> ### Model1
+> Built n-grams model from scratch without NLTK package.
+I find that a combination of 1 to 6-grams models is effective, although the number of n-gram models can increase with the extent of computational cost.

 ## Future Plan
 Build Deeplearning model with transformer